zramos2/Insight-DO-project/README.md

 | 22216 | 19710 |

-This screenshot is the PostgreSQL pod getting destroyed and taking around 1 minute and 30 to start back up.
+The screenshot below is the PostgreSQL pod getting destroyed and suddenly being unavailable.
+It took around 1 minute and 30 seconds for the pod to self heal.
 <p align="center">
     <img src="./pictures/postgres_pod_down.png" width="700px"  alt="PostgresPod">
 </p>

+This picture represents the Flask pod on how it takes around 30 seconds to start back up.
 <p align="center">
    <img src="./pictures/flask_pod_down.png" width="700px"  alt="FlaskPod">
 </p>